fratajcz/speos/docs/source/getting_started.rst

 .. note::

     These installation instructions have been tested under Ubuntu 20.04 and Rocky Linux 8.7.
 Other operating systems (i.e. MacOS, Windows) might require different package versions, especially for PyTorch and PyTorch Geometric.
-    Although choosing newer version of packages should generally work, we are unable to test each combination of package versions a priori.
+    Although choosing newer versions of packages should generally work, we are unable to test each combination of package versions a priori.
 If you have questions about the installation of other package versions, do not hesitate and open an `Issue on Github <https://github.com/fratajcz/speos/issues>`_

 To Install Speos on your machine, first clone it with its submodules from github: